 An option to consider is living alone until you have time to meet some new friends.
 Or until you get comfortable with the area.
 That might buy you the time to find a new roommate you’d be satisfied with.

 6. How much time do you spend at home?

 If you spend a good part of your week at work and weekends doing activities or visiting friends and family, does it make sense to pay for your own place?

 Think hard about the amount of time you’d spend interacting with a roommate.
 The inconvenience or hassle of living together might be worth the savings if you aren’t home that often.

 If you admit you aren’t the easiest to get along with or if you like to entertain often, having your own space might be the best thing.

 When you reach the point financially where you can afford to live alone, it can certainly be tempting to do it.
 It’s also the right decision for many people.

 But your personal preference and your financial goals may support a decision to stick it out with a roommate for a period.

-Starting a small business and doing contract work from home for extra money or putting off buying a new (or new-to-you) car for a year or two could make living alone a reality if your budget is tight.
+Starting a small business and doing contract or freelance work from home for extra money or putting off buying a new (or new-to-you) car for a year or two could make living alone a reality if your budget is tight.

 If you decide to wait for a place of your own, don’t avoid tough conversations with roommates about what you expect from each other.